Larsenianthus arunachalensis: Generative characteristics

 The inflorescence grows upright at the tip of leafy stems and can reach a total length of up to 90 centimeters.
 The upper part of the inflorescence stem is pale green, hairy, between 25 and 75 centimeters long and about 1.2 centimeters thick.
 The annual inflorescence has a height of 14 to 19 centimeters and a diameter of 3 to 3.4 centimeters.
-Each inflorescence, 60 to 80, dark red, at the base of white-colored bractsformed, which are spherical to broad-elliptical, boat-shaped with a length of 2.4 to 2.9 centimeters and a width of 2.6 to 2.8 centimeters.
+Each inflorescence, 60 to 80, dark red, at the base of white-colored bracts formed, which are spherical to broad-elliptical, boat-shaped with a length of 2.4 to 2.9 centimeters and a width of 2.6 to 2.8 centimeters.
 They are leathery, hairy, entire and the tip is densely covered with brown hair.
 There are two to four flowers above each bract, with two to eight flowers of the inflorescence usually opening at the same time.
 The tubular bracts are between 2.8 and 3.3 centimeters long, are dark red in color and have a white base.
 On one side they are cut about 1 centimeter deep.
 Their upper end is pointed or rounded and is densely covered with short, brown hair.